-John Hopkins Hospital interns to hang up short white coats
+Johns Hopkins Hospital interns to hang up short white coats

 The director of the residency program, Dr. Sanjay Desai, said in an email to residents that the coat's meaning has changed to represent excessive rigidity, and the institution has to ensure traditions uphold core values.
 The change starts this July with the newest class.

-Hopkins has left several other traditions in the past, including requiring residents to be men, remain unmarried and live at the hospital.
+Johns Hopkins has left several other traditions in the past, including requiring residents to be men, remain unmarried and live at the hospital.

 Information from: The Baltimore Sun, http://www.baltimoresun.com